szhublox/ambw_comfyui/README.md

 Auto-MBW for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) loosely based on [sdweb-auto-MBW](https://github.com/Xerxemi/sdweb-auto-MBW)

 ### Purpose
 This node "advanced > auto merge block weighted" takes two models, merges individual blocks together at various ratios, and automatically rates each merge, keeping the ratio with the highest score.
-The resulting model will contain the text encoder and VAE sent to the node, without modification.
 Whether this is a good idea or not is anyone's guess.
 In practice this makes models that make images the classifier says are good.

 ### Settings
 - Prompt: to generate sample images to be rated